-- 6.1.1 Regional, City and District councils, in their areas of responsibility, will identify: - Significant indigenous vegetation and significant habitat of indigenous fauna; - b.
-Areas of outstanding natural character in the coastal environment; - c.
-Outstanding natural features and outstanding natural landscapes and special amenity landscapes; - d.
-Outstanding natural features, and outstanding natural landscapes and seascapes; - e.
+- a.
+Work collaboratively to identify the landward extent of the coastal environment - 6.1.2 Regional, city and district councils, in their areas of responsibility, will identify: - Significant indigenous vegetation and significant habitat of indigenous fauna; - b.
+Areas of outstanding natural character in the coastal environment; - Outstanding natural features, and outstanding natural landscapes and seascapes; - d.
+Special amenity landscapes; - e.
 Outstanding water bodies; - f.
-The values of water margins critical to threatened or rare indigenous flora and fauna;

-6.1.2 Regional council will:
+The values of water margins critical to threatened or rare indigenous flora and fauna; - g.
+The values of all water bodies and the ecosystems and habitats that they support. - 6.1.3 Regional council will: - a.

-- a.
 Identify airsheds based on geographical and physical boundaries, for the management of air quality; - b.
-Identify dry catchments and areas of tussock grasslands where rules are required by TAs to manage water quantity; - Identify highly valued soil resources; - 6.1.3 Regional council will engage with Kāi Tahu to: - a.
-Identify the cultural values of resources and requirements for customary uses; - Identify wāhi tupuna and the values that contribute to their significance, including sites and landscapes of cultural significance to Kāi Tahu such as wāhi tapu and other elements identified in schedule 1C.
+Identify dry catchments and areas of tussock grasslands where rules are required by TAs to manage water quantity; - c.
+Identify highly valued soil resources; - 6.1.4 Regional council will engage with Kāi Tahu to: - Identify the cultural values of resources and requirements for customary uses; - b.
+Identify w\u00e4hi tupuna and the values that contribute to their significance, including sites and landscapes of cultural significance to K\u00e4i Tahu such as w\u00e4hi tapu and other elements identified in schedule 1C.